redis/redis-vl-python/README.md

 ### Index Management

-Indices can be defined through yaml specification that corresponds directly to the RediSearch field names and arguments in redis-py
+Indices can be defined through yaml specification, or json, that correspond directly to the Redis index, field names and arguments in `redis-py`.
+Take this example `idx.yaml` file:

 ```yaml
 index: